EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 ---

-**Software Testing** is the process of identifying the correctness and quality of a software program.
-In other words, testing is executing a system or application in order to find software **bugs, defects, errors or unexpected behavior**.
+Software testing is the process of identifying the correctness and quality of a software program.
+In other words, testing is executing a system or application in order to find software bugs, defects, errors or unexpected behavior.

-Software Testing is necessary because we all make mistakes.
+Software testing is necessary because we all make mistakes.
 Some of those mistakes are minor, but others can be expensive or dangerous.
 Especially while practicing [continuous integration, continuous delivery, or continuous deployment](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd), we need to test anything and everything we produce, because things can always go wrong.

 Testing is mainly classified into two types, **Functional Testing** and **Non-functional Testing**.